These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 Remove a tablespoon of the oil and place in a small bowl.
 Combine bread crumbs with the reserved oil and set aside.

-Bake the Involtini
+Bake the Eggplant Involtini

-Carefully roll up the eggplant into a bundle.
+Step 5: Carefully roll up the eggplant into a bundle.
 Repeat with the remaining slices.

-Top the casserole dish with mozzarella, pecorino, and breadcrumbs.
-Bake in the oven for 15-20 minutes until the cheese is fully melted.
+Step 7: Bake until the cheese is fully melted.
 I like to broil the top for 1 minute to make sure it's crispy and golden brown.
+Garnish with fresh basil leaves, and enjoy!

 Storage & Make-Ahead Instructions

-You can make all of the components 1-2 days in advance and then bake the involtini just before serving.
+You can make all of the components 1 - 2 days in advance and then bake the involtini just before serving:

 - Option 1: Roast the eggplant, make the sauce, and prepare the filling.
 Then keep all of the components in separate airtight containers in the fridge.
 On the day of, assemble and bake the rolls.